litvakm/AbuseDetectionSystem_demo/README.md

 ## Project highlights
 ---
--	Provide a Deep Learning-Based real-time solution for nursing homes and hospitals for detecting cases of abuse in the elderly population by analyzing security camera frames and performing real-time forecasting using three machine learning models YOLO, DeepSort, ADS

 -	Creating a new novel dataset ADS-dataset that contain worldwide videos clips of abuse capture by surveillance cameras in the real-world scenes